nuxt/nuxt.com/content/index.md

   ::home-card-list
     :::home-card-item
     ---
-    image: 'card.svg'
+    image: 'dx-plug-and-play.svg'
     to: '/'
     ---
     #title
     Plug’n play
     #description
-    Unlock features by creating folders and files with the most intuitive directory structure made for developers and teams.
+    Unlock features by creating folders and files with the [most intuitive directory structure]{.font-semibold} made for developers and teams.
     :::
     :::home-card-item
     ---
-    image: 'card.svg'
+    image: 'dx-effortless.svg'
     to: '/'
     ---
     #title
     Automation
     #description
-    Repetitive tasks are automated: auto-imports, code-splitting, typings, minification, bundling for production. and more.
+    Repetitive tasks are [automated]{.font-semibold}: auto-imports, code-splitting, typings, minification, bundling for production. and more.
     :::
     :::home-card-item
     ---
-    image: 'card.svg'
+    image: 'dx-batteries.svg'
     to: '/'
     ---
     #title